simospsaraftis/informatics-and-computer-engineering-thesis/README.md

 The dataset should be added here:

-- `segmentation/data/images` Add your input CT scan images here.
+- `clasification/data/covid` Add CT scans corresponding to patients with COVID-19.
-- `segmentation/data/masks` Add the corresponding CT scan masks here.
+- `clasification/data/normal` Add CT scans corresponding to healthy individuals.
+- `clasification/data/pneu` Add CT scans corresponding to patients with Viral Pneumonia caused by other viruses.
 </br></br>

 ## Segmentation Task